 Coleus is a foliage plant native to tropical areas of Indonesia, India, Africa.
 Due to the unique color of leaves, Coleus was a popular choice during the Victorian period as it was used as carpet gardening.

 Coleus comes in many varieties, most of them can be planted at home with light moist soil conditions.
-They are extremely ornamental and add a sparkle to your home.
+They are extremely ornamental and add sparkle to your home.

 Snake Plant (Sansevieria trifasciata)